 When Your Dog Freezes On A Walk Due to Aggressive or Defensive Posturing

-Your dog may also freeze during a walk because something has prompted an aggressive or defensive response.
+Another possible cause that makes your dog freeze on walks, might be something that has prompted an aggressive or defensive response.

-- Let go of your dog’s leash so that they can run if needs be.
+- Let go of your dog’s leash so they can run if needed.

 - Get yourself out of attack range.

-- If you can, scare the threat away before it attacks by making yourself look like a threat yourself.
-Raise your arms to look bigger and shout loudly.
-If the threat stops and starts to back away, start backing away yourself.
-Don’t turn your back and don’t take your eyes off the threat (but avoid direct eye contact as it could be interpreted as a threat.)
+- If you can, scare the threat away before it attacks by making yourself look like a threat.
+Raise your arms to look bigger and shout.
+If the danger stops and starts to back away, start backing away yourself.
+Don’t turn your back, and don’t take your eyes off the threat (but avoid direct eye contact as it could be interpreted as a threat.)

 - If you intervene, use a tool that you can put between you and the threat – for example, an open umbrella can shield you and your dog.

-- Do not physically attack the threat yourself – this may direct attention to you and make you the target.
+- Do not physically attack the threat – this may direct your attention and make you the target.

 - Get to a place of safety (with your dog, if possible.)
 Do not turn your back on the threat.

-Another reason that your dog may freeze while out on a walk is irritation of their paw pad.
+Another reason your dog may freeze while out on a walk is the irritation of its paw pad.
 For example, your dog may get a spikey burr between its toes while walking.

 If your dog freezes on a walk because of irritation of their paw pad, they will likely hold their foot off the ground or show reluctance to put their foot down or bear weight on it.